ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-Then go back in the working directory.
+Then go back to the working directory.

 #### 3.2.
 Preparing input files for simulation with SimRNAweb server.
 If you will be using standalone SimRNA program you can skip this sections and proceed to the next one.